R-kioski: History

 The company dates back to 1910.
 The business was originally conceived by several major Finnish publishing houses as a newsagent for railway stations ("Rautakirja" was itself shortened from "Rautatiekirjakauppa" which translates to "railway bookshop").
 It was later extended to other venues and products.
 The name R-kioski was adopted in 1958.

 On 5 March 2012, it was announced that the Reitan Group bought R-kioski from Sanoma for roughly 130 million euros.
 The group had been working on the purchase for a decade, but previous negotiations had stranded as R-kioski had demanded a merger where they owned 51 percent.
 The purchase brought the Reitan Group to 2,500 kiosk outlets, making it the second-largest kiosk group in Europe.
 The company also previously operated in Romania between 2008 and 2011, but sold its operations to R-kioski Romania CEO Dan Vasile in April 2011.
 The name R-kioski was to be abandoned in Romania after a grace period following the corporate acquisition.

 In October 2021, R-kioski opened its first automated convenience store called R-kioski Go! in front of the Viikki Campus of the University of Helsinki.
-In June 2023, R-Kioski moved its head office to the Alberga Business Park in the Leppävaara district of Espoo.
+In June 2023, R-Kioski moved its head office to the Alberga Business Park in the Leppävaara district of Espoo..
+As of September 2025 the CEO of the company has been Niklas Lilius.
+The company changed its name from R-kioski Oy to Reitan Convenience Finland Oy 18.5.2026.

 Former company slogans include "Kaiken lisäksi lähellä" (To top it off, it's near by), "Äkkiä R-kioskille" (Swiftly to R-kioski), "R-kioskilla kaikki käy" (We accept everything at R-kioski or Everyone visits R-kioski) and "R-Kioski — Sellaisena kuin sinä haluat" (R-Kioski — as you want it).
+The newest slogan "Tekee hetkessä hyvää" was adopted in 2024.